 Confidentiality should never prevent you from talking about your ideas or sharing them with other people.
 This section only covers the protection of any form of sensitive data from a legal point of view, in particular when such data contains information that could be potentially linked to other persons.
 Moreover, I want members of the lab to feel safe when it comes to discussing potentially sensitive matters among each other; such information must never be divulged to third parties, unless consent is given by all parties involved.

 We are all human, and as such, conflicts might arise naturally.
 Please follow the ‘least said, soonest mended’ policy and inform me immediately if you perceive a conflict that you cannot resolve or that you want my opinion on.
 If the conflict involves me, I am very open to discussing it with you and understanding how I can improve as a supervisor and a person.
-If you do not feel comfortable having such a discussion with me, please discuss it with other members of the Institute of AI for Health (for instance, Carsten Marr).
+If you do not feel comfortable having such a discussion with me, please discuss it with other members of our institutions.

 We are working together with the mission to improve the world—be it ever so slightly!
 Excellent science can only arise in an excellent work environment.
 I therefore expect all of us to follow certain guidelines in our daily dealings with others: